Vyral/base-template/_posts/2018-08-14-should-your-agent-lower-your-commission-if-you-find-the-buyer.md

 {% include pullquote.html %}

-Real estate agents do a lot to earn their keep to home sellers.
+Real estate agents do a lot to earn their keep from home sellers.
 Finding a buyer is only one of their many responsibilities.
 After an offer is accepted, the agent has a lot of work to do behind the scenes, including working with the buyer’s agent and/or lawyer.
 All of this effort takes time.&nbsp;

 Before signing an agreement with an agent, you do have the opportunity to discuss the finer points of the agreement with them.
 If you're set on paying a lower commission if you find your own buyer, make sure it’s outlined in your listing agreement.&nbsp;